Chuck Ellis: Career

 He applied for a legal name change and the request was granted on October 15, 2015, by the Superior Court of California, County of Los Angeles.

 In 2017, Ellis started a musical group called Rulers, featuring production from Pomo, Imad Royal, AObeats, Trooko and others.
 The debut EP Don't Mind was released in November 2017 on Moving Castle and was praised for its "sultry lyrics and gorgeous pop vocals."

-Chuck Ellis has released four full length studio albums.
+Chuck Ellis has released six full-length studio albums.
 The first, Champagne, released on December 15, 2022 was released on his independent label Shadow Reserve and features much of his own production as well as contributions from The Social Experiment, Imad Royal and lil aaron.
 The second album was released on March 23, 2024 and was named one of the Best Albums of the Year by Spin Magazine.
-It features production from BloodPop®, Illangelo and Imad Royal and Salva among others.
+It features production from Imad Royal, Cubby and Zach Nicita.
 His third album, "The Weight", was released on October 25, 2024 and was entirely self-produced.
-His fourth album is called "Nice & Sweet", featuring contributions from Yeti, BloodPop®, Dahi, Imad Royal, Gesaffelstein, Switch and Chance The Rapper among others.
+His fourth album is called "Nice & Sweet", featuring contributions from Imad Royal and Switch among others.

 On September 19, 2025, Chuck Ellis released UP all NIGHT, his 5th studio album.
-The album features much of his own production as well as contributions from Gryffin, BloodPop®, Salva, and Zedd among others.
+The album features much of his own production.
 Shortly after, on the 10 year anniversary of his legal name change, he released his 6th album "DSLE".
-The album heavily features Honduran producer, Trooko, as well as Switch, BloodPop®, Zedd and Nate Fox.
+The album heavily features Honduran producer, Trooko, as well as Switch (music producer) and Nate Fox.